Sliema: Churches

-Sliema has a number of Roman Catholic churches such as the one dedicated to Jesus of Nazareth known as In-Nazzarenu, three dedicated to Our Lady: Our Lady of the Sacred Heart, Our Lady of Mount Carmel and Stella Maris (which is the oldest Roman Catholic church and thus the mother church dating from 1855) and one dedicated to Pope Gregory I.
+Sliema has a number of Roman Catholic churches such as the one dedicated to Jesus of Nazareth known as In-Nazzarenu, three dedicated to Our Lady: Our Lady of the Sacred Heart, Our Lady of Mount Carmel and Stella Maris (the oldest Roman Catholic church in Sliema, dating from 1855) and one dedicated to Pope Gregory I.

-In addition to the above list of churches, is the Anglican Holy Trinity Church Built in 1866 in Rudolphe Street.
+In addition is the Anglican Holy Trinity Church, built in 1866, in Rudolphe Street.

+Culture

 Feasts

-Like all Maltese towns and villages, the annual Sliema parish feasts are very popular and highly anticipated within the locality.
-Four main society's contribute to our local traditions in Sliema which are held in honour of the Our Lady Stella Maris (August), Our Lady of the Sacred Heart (Madonna tas-Sacro Cuor) in July, Our Lady of Mount Carmel (July) and St. Gregory The Great (September).
+As is common in Maltese towns and villages, Sliema holds annual parish feasts.
+Four main societies contribute to local traditions in Sliema, held in honour of the Our Lady Stella Maris (August), Our Lady of the Sacred Heart (Madonna tas-Sacro Cuor) in July, Our Lady of Mount Carmel (July) and St. Gregory The Great (September).

 Band clubs

-Sliema also has four band clubs which take part in the parish feasts held in the summer months and are active all year round.
-These societies are Stella Maris Band Club (founded in 1914), The "Societa' Filarmonica SLIEMA" Band Club (founded in 1923), St.Gregory Band Club (1987) and Mount Carmel Band Club (1987).
+Sliema has four band clubs which take part in the parish feasts held in the summer and are active all year round.
+These societies are Stella Maris Band Club (founded in 1914), The "Societa' Filarmonica SLIEMA" Band Club (founded in 1923), St. Gregory Band Club (1987) and Mount Carmel Band Club (1987).

+Scouting

+The 1st Sliema Scout Group (Bernard's Own) is the oldest surviving scout group outside the United Kingdom.
+It was founded in 1909 by Sir Edgar Bernard.
+It remains an influence Scouting in Malta.

+They wear a red scarf, representing the main colour of the Sliema Coat of Arm, and wear a blue t-shirt.

 Sports

+Football

+Sliema Wanderers holds the record for the most Maltese Premier League titles (26 championships) and the most FA Trophy victories (21 titles).